-Evansdale’s French Immersion Program is a form of additive bilingual education because it aims for functional proficiency in both the student’s English and French.
+Evansdale’s Dual Language Immersion Program is a form of additive bilingual education because it aims for functional proficiency in both the student’s English and French.
 The most distinctive feature of an immersion program is the use of the French to teach regular academic subjects, such as mathematics and science.
 Immersion students are expected to achieve the same levels of achievement in these subjects as students learning in English at the same time as they acquire advanced levels of functional proficiency in French.

 Evansdale students are admitted by lottery in Kindergarten into the French Immersion Program and continue in the program through the 5th grade.
 The Lottery typically is conducted at the beginning of the calendar year Students may be admitted by lottery in first grade, if spots are available.
 A prior year application is viewable by clicking here.
 The School District’s website concerning the immersion programs is viewable by clicking here.

 The rationale behind immersion programs is based upon research on first language acquisition.
 All children, with a few exceptions, acquire proficiency in at least one language without formal, direct instruction.
 Typical American children acquire their English naturally and relatively easily because it is used for sustained and meaningful communication with others.
 Immersion programs seek to create in school the same conditions that are associated with English acquisition; namely, social environments in which the individual is motivated to learn French in order to communicate with significant others about meaningful and important matters.
 This approach contrasts with traditional French instruction where the French is taught for limited periods of time and there are fewer opportunities for authentic, meaningful communication in the target language.